-The table in this report lists all the drinking water contaminants we detected during the 2007 calendar year.
+The table in this report lists all the drinking water contaminants we detected during the 2008 calendar year.
 The presence of these contaminants in the water does not necessarily indicate that the water poses a health risk.
-Unless otherwise noted, the data presented in this table is from testing done January 1 through December 31, 2007.
+Unless otherwise noted, the data presented in this table is the result of testing from January 1 through December 31, 2008.
 The state requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
-Some of the data, though representative of the water quality, is more than one year old.
+Some of the data, though representative of the water quality, is more than a year old.